oranyxlabs/AutonoMe/README.md

 Applications open, documents are written, files get managed.
 You can watch it happen in real time; or just come back when it's done.

 Requirements:
-Visual Studio
+-Visual Studio
-Administrator Account
+-Administrator Account
-Ollama
+-Ollama
-Capable Vision Model
+-Capable Vision Model
 .NET 8.0